kubernetes/kops/README.md

 We like to think of it as `kubectl` for clusters.

-kops lets you deploy functional Kubernetes clusters in the cloud.
-Right now kops focuses on deploy prod
+kops lets you deploy production grade (and HA) Kubernetes clusters in the cloud.

 We encourage everyone to read more about [how it works](/docs/how_it_works.md) or check out some of the [other interesting modes](/docs/commands.md#other-interesting-modes).